DmitriyG228/learn-nomad-getting-started/planstate.md

   - Currently shows: `whisperlive_servers 0` (expected - no active sessions)
 - ✅ **Scaling Policies**: ADDED to both WhisperLive CPU/GPU jobs
 - ✅ **Core Infrastructure**: WhisperLive GPU running, metrics collection working
-- ❌ **Nomad Autoscaler**: DEPLOYED BUT **NON-FUNCTIONAL**
+- ✅ **Nomad Autoscaler**: DEPLOYED & **FULLY FUNCTIONAL**
-  - **Status**: The autoscaler job deploys successfully, but the process is completely inert.
-It produces no logs, emits no telemetry, and performs no scaling evaluations, despite being correctly configured and the process being active inside the container.
-  - **Debugging Summary**:
-    1. **Configuration Verified**: Confirmed via `nomad alloc exec` that the rendered config file has the correct Nomad and Prometheus addresses.
-    2. **Networking Verified**: Confirmed the container has the correct IP addresses for services.
-    3. **Versions Tested**: The issue persists across both `hashicorp/nomad-autoscaler:0.4.0` and `0.3.7`.
-    4. **Host Logs Checked**: `journalctl` for the Docker service shows no specific errors that would explain the container's state.
-  - **Conclusion**: This appears to be a deep, environmental incompatibility, likely between the autoscaler's Go binary, the host kernel (`5.15.0`), and the Docker version.
-Further debugging is impractical.
-  - **Workaround**: Autoscaling is disabled.
-The `whisperlive-gpu` job count will be managed manually via its job file until this issue can be revisited, potentially with different Nomad/Autoscaler versions.
-  - **Current State**: The `whisperlive-gpu` job count has been manually set to `3`.
+  - **Status**: The autoscaler is now successfully scaling the `whisperlive-gpu` job based on the defined policy.
+Scale-up has been observed and validated under load.
+  - **Resolution Journey (Summary of Fixes)**: The initial "non-functional" state was caused by a cascading series of configuration errors.
+Each was fixed in sequence:
+    1. **HCL Syntax Errors**: The `nomad-autoscaler.nomad.hcl` job file had multiple syntax issues in its `template` and `task.config` stanzas.
+These were corrected by referencing the official HashiCorp documentation, leading to a healthy, running autoscaler process.
+    2. **Prometheus Networking**: The autoscaler could not query Prometheus due to a `connection reset by peer` error.
+This was resolved by fixing the port mapping in `prometheus.nomad.hcl`, correctly mapping host port `9091` to the container's listening port `9090`.
+    3. **Prometheus Query Robustness**: The initial query (`whisperlive_sessions_average`) was prone to intermittent failures if a scrape cycle was missed.
+This was fixed by changing the query to `avg_over_time(whisperlive_sessions_average[2m])` in the `whisperlive-gpu.nomad.hcl` job, making it more resilient.
+    4. **Scaling Strategy Syntax**: The final blocker was an incorrect `strategy` block.
+The `threshold` strategy requires a `lower_bound` and a `delta`, not a simple `value`.
+Correcting this in the `whisperlive-gpu.nomad.hcl` policy was the last step to enable scaling.
+  - **Conclusion**: The autoscaling system is now fully operational.
+The initial belief of an "environmental incompatibility" was incorrect; it was a chain of subtle but critical configuration errors.
-- ✅ **Prometheus Service**: OPERATIONAL on port 9091 with proper service discovery
+- ✅ **Prometheus Service**: OPERATIONAL on port 9091 with proper service discovery and correct port mapping (`9091:9090`).
-- ✅ **Metrics Exporter**: CLOUD-READY - Removed hardcoded Redis IPs, uses `nomadService "redis"` discovery
+- ✅ **Metrics Exporter**: CLOUD-READY - Removed hardcoded Redis IPs, uses `nomadService "redis"` discovery.

 **Rationale Confirmed**:
 - ✅ Preserves Redis-based intelligent routing while adding cloud-native elasticity